EDI X12 Getting Started Tutorial

 Now, delete three XCSExcelRow nodes by selecting Delete from the drop-down.

 Select the framed icon to expand the Results panel and look at the end result.
-Notice that the rowCount and index attributes have been populated with the dynamic values we assembled via XSLT functions, in addition to the other data we mapped via drag-and-drop.
+Notice that the rowCount and index attributes have been populated with the dynamic values we assembled via XSLT functions, in addition to the other data we mapped via drag & drop.

 Now that our mapping is complete, select File -> Return to Console… and make sure to save when prompted!